-An opportunity to be part of the Clinical Teaching Unit (CTU) teams, helping manage patients who are admitted to hospital for acute illness.
-The CTU admits patients with general Pediatric concerns, and also serves as the admission service for some of the medical subspecialties, resulting in a variety of patient presentations to care for.
+This elective is an opportunity to be part of the Clinical Teaching Unit (CTU) teams, helping manage patients who are admitted to hospital for acute illness.
+The CTU admits patients with general Pediatric concerns, and also serves as the admission service for some of the pediatric subspecialties, resulting in a variety of patient presentations to care for.
+Rotating clerk will be expected to be present for hand-over at 7:30 AM.
+They will be expected to present patients in the rounds and to write initial histories, discharge summaries and progress notes.
+The clerk will be expected to have in-depth knowledge of common pediatric presentations described above.
+Other objectives of the rotation are as follows: